Algi1/Algi1/README.md

 # 💫 About Me:

 Welcome to my GitHub profile!
-I'm a self-taught software engineer working in the cybersecurity sector, with a focus on DevOps, and a passion for web development.
+I'm a self-taught software engineer and Senior Security Engineer, with a focus on DevOps and automation.
 I relish complex challenges and enjoy finding innovative solutions.
 As a lifelong learner, I am always eager to expand my skills and stay up-to-date with the latest technologies and best practices in this fast-paced industry.
 I also have a keen interest in writing and take pleasure in sharing my tech journey and experiences with others

 ## Recent Projects:
 - Password manager